 - Cook butterbeans in broth until almost done, but still a bit firm and green.
 Drain and cool.

-- Set aside a few nuts for garnish.
+- Set aside a few nuts, bit of sesame seeds and cilantro for garnish.

 - Put butterbeans into food processor bowl and add remaining ingredients.
 Process on high, pausing to scrape down sides, until nice and creamy.
-Garnish with a drizzle of oil and a scattering of toasted pine nuts.
+Garnish with a drizzle of oil and a scattering of nuts, seeds and cilantro.

 - Serve at room temperature with crackers, celery sticks or your favorite dippers!
 Will keep up to a week in the refrigerator.